srknzl/bigdecimal.js/README.md

 ## Features

 * Faster than other BigDecimal libraries because of native BigInt(for now, benchmarked against `big.js` and `bigdecimal` )
-* Simple API that is exactly same with Java's [BigDecimal](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/math/BigDecimal.html)
+* Simple API that is almost same with Java's [BigDecimal](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/math/BigDecimal.html)
 * No dependencies

 ## Installation